Skip to main content

 Why College?

-Many individuals with intellectual disabilities (ID) desire the same opportunities as any other student and wish to pursue a college education that provides the potential to achieve a more fulfilling and independent life.
+Many individuals with intellectual disability (ID) desire the same opportunities as any other student and wish to pursue a college education that provides the potential to achieve a more fulfilling and independent life.

 According to a study conducted by the College Transition Connection, students with ID who have post-secondary experience are much more likely to attain competitive employment, require less on–the–job support, and have higher self–esteem (College Transition Connection).